 The value of TEvaluate_BFD_CSI-RS is defined in Table 8.5.3.2-1 for FR1.

-The value of TEvaluate_BFD_CSI-RS is defined in Table 8.5.3.2-2 for FR2 with N=1
+The value of TEvaluate_BFD_CSI-RS is defined in Table 8.5.3.2-2 for FR2 with N=1.
+The requirements of TEvaluate_BFD_CSI-RS apply provided that the CSI-RS for BFD is not in a resource set configured with repetition ON.

-Editor’s Note: It is FFS if a CSI-RS resource in the resource set with repetition “ON” can be configured as a BFD-RS.

-Editor’s Note: FFS if there are other conditions with N=8.

 For FR1,

 - P=1/(1 – TCSI-RS/MGRP), when in the monitored cell there are measurement gaps configured for intra-frequency, inter-frequency or inter-RAT measurements, which are overlapping with some but not all occasions of the CSI-RS; and